CViT: Continuous Vision Transformer for Operator Learning: Experiments

-\paragraph{Navier-Stokes equations.} Our last benchmark corresponds to predicting the evolution of a 2D buoyancy-driven flow, depicting a smoke volume rising in a bounded square domain.
-The underlying governing equations are the incompressible Navier-Stokes equations coupled with a passive scalar transport equation.
-For a fair comparison with various neural operators and other state-of-the-art deep learning models, we use the dataset generated by PDEArena \cite{gupta2022towards}, and follow the problem setup reported in Hao \textit{et al.} \cite{hao2024dpot}.
+Our third benchmark focuses on the compressible and incompressible Navier-Stokes equations, which underpin a variety of systems, ranging from hydromechanical processes to weather forecasting and turbulent dynamics analysis.
+For a fair comparison with various neural operators and other state-of-the-art deep learning models, we use the dataset generated by PDEArena \citep{gupta2022towards}, and PDEBench \cite{takamoto2022pdebench}. and follow the problem setup reported in Hao \textit{et al.} \citep{hao2024dpot}. }

 Our main results are summarized in Table \ref{tab: ns}, indicating that CViT outperforms all baselines we have considered.
 Notably, the previous best result (DPOT-L (Fine-tuned)) is achieved with a much larger transformer-based architecture, which involves pretraining on massive diverse PDE datasets followed by fine-tuning on the target dataset for 500 epochs.
+Here we also note that DPOT was pretrained and fine-tuned using a rollout loss, which directly optimizes for the multi-step prediction task on which the models are evaluated.
+In contrast, CViT was trained using a one-step loss without any rollout finetuning.
+This difference in training objective significantly favors DPOT for rollout evaluations across all benchmarks.
 Furthermore, CViT exhibits remarkable parameter efficiency.
-CViT-small, with only 13M parameters, achieves accuracy comparable to the largest pretrained model (1.03B).
+CViT-S, with only 13M parameters, achieves accuracy comparable to the largest pretrained model (1.03B).
 Additionally, CViT shows good scalability; as the number of parameters increases, performance improves.
 These findings strongly support the effectiveness our approach in learning evolution operators for complex physical systems.
-Additional results and sample visualizations are provided in Figure \ref{fig: swe_ns_main}, as well as Figure \ref{fig:ns_u_pred}, \ref{fig:ns_vx_pred} and \ref{fig:ns_vy_pred} in the Appendix.
+Additional results and sample visualizations are provided in Figure \ref{fig:ns_u_pred}, as well as Figure \ref{fig:ns_vx_pred} and \ref{fig:ns_vy_pred} in Appendix.

+\paragraph{Diffusion-Reaction equations (DR).} Our final benchmark focuses on learning the density fields $\mathbf{u} = (u, v)$ governed by a coupled 2D diffusion-reaction equation (DR).
+This PDE, commonly used in chemistry, models substances reacting and diffusing across a spatial domain, illustrating chemical reaction processes and resulting in diverse spatial patterns.
+For a fair comparison, we use the dataset from PDEBench \citep{takamoto2022pdebench} and follow the problem setup described by \citet{hao2024dpot}.

+Table \ref{tab: ns} presents our main results.
+Consistent with previous findings, CViT-L achieves the best performance across all baselines.
+CViT models outperform other approaches with comparable or fewer parameters, demonstrating good scalability and parameter efficiency.
+Representative rollout predictions are provided in Figure \ref{fig:dr_u_pred} and \ref{fig:dr_v_pred} (see Appendix).
+Our predictions show excellent agreement with the corresponding ground truth.